Sodium valproate (also known as Epilim®)

 (lilac tablets)

-• These are called enteric-coated (EC) tablets and are designed to prevent the medicine from upsetting the stomach.
+• These are called enteric-coated (EC) tablets.
+The coating prevents the medicine from upsetting your stomach.

-• Do not crush or chew them, as this will destroy the coating and be more likely to cause side effects.
+• Don't crush or chew them, as this will destroy the coating and be more likely to cause side effects.

-• Take these tablets with a glass of water, juice or milk.
+• Take these tablets with a glass of water.

-• Keep taking Epilim regularly every day (see tips to help you remember to take your medicines regularly).
-It may take a few weeks before you experience the full benefits of Epilim.
-Do not stop taking Epilim suddenly as this can cause problems; speak to your doctor or nurse before stopping.
+• Keep taking Epilim regularly every day: It may take a few weeks before you experience the full benefits of Epilim.
+See tips to help you remember to take your medicines regularly.

 Like all medicines, Epilim can cause side effects; often side effects improve with time as your body gets used to the new medicine.